 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842) ("ASU 2016-02"), which modified lease accounting for both lessees and lessors to increase transparency and comparability by recognizing lease assets and lease liabilities by lessees for those leases classified as operating leases under previous accounting standards and disclosing key information about leasing arrangements.
 This pronouncement is effective for reporting periods beginning after December 15, 2018 using a modified retrospective adoption method.
-The Company is currently evaluating the timing of its adoption and the impact of adopting the new lease standard on its consolidated financial statements.
+The Company is currently evaluating the impact of adopting the new lease standard on its consolidated financial statements.